Chester Fitzgerald

 Section G115

-The young men returning home from war told Chester's parents that he had not died.
+Soldiers returning home from war told Chester's parents that he had not died.
 They claimed to have seen him in a hospital in France.
-They contacted the Red Cross to find out if Chester was in fact alive.
+His parents contacted the Red Cross to find out if Chester was in fact alive.
 It wasn't long before word came that he had in fact perished in battle.

 At the close of the war 70,000 bodies remained overseas.
-The government had had to locate the burials, confirm identities, and form records before transferring bodies.
+The government needed to locate the graves, confirm identities, and form records before transferring bodies.

-Families were given the hard decision leave their lost sons overseas or bring them home.
+Families were given the hard decision to leave their lost sons overseas or bring them home.
 Around 60% wanted the bodies brought home.
-Augusta Fitzgerald was one of them.
-In 1921 Chester received a proper burial in his hometown.
+Augusta Fitzgerald, Chester's mother, was one of them.
+In 1921 Chester received a proper burial here in his hometown.
 He was buried with military honors in a huge funeral.

-In 1928 the Gold Star Mothers were formed.
-It was a group of mother's who had lost a son in battle.
-They were often invites to veteran events and would have had front row seats to memorial Day services.
-She made sure her son was not forgotten.
-She remained active in the Gold Star Mother's until her death at 100 years old.
+In 1928 the Gold Star Mothers organization was formed.
+It was organization comprised of mothers who had lost a son in battle.
+They were often invited to veteran events and would have had front row seats at Memorial Day services.
+She remained active in the Gold Star Mothers until her death at age 100 years old.
 She had 113 descendants at the time of her death.

 Comments